Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: Methodology

 Our observations lead us to model this problem as a divergence maximization problem constrained by three factors: (a) Existence: The trigger pattern must be present within the training data, enabling backdoor injection via label manipulation alone. (b) Separability: The images with and without the trigger must be distinctly separable, allowing easier backdoor learning and reducing the required poison rate. (c) Irrelevancy: The trigger should not interfere with benign class features to prevent a significant CA drop, as feature overlap can disrupt class semantics.
 To satisfy these constraints, we introduce Conditional Information Maximizing GANs (C-InfoGAN).
 In C-InfoGAN, we introduce a discrete random variable \(c\) following a Bernoulli distribution as the latent variable.
 The generator \(G\), conditioned on \(c\), generates two distinct series of images depending on whether \(c\) is 0 or 1.

-\textbf{(a) Existence.} A crucial property of clean-image backdoors is that the trigger pattern must exist within the clean image set.
-To satisfy this, we employ a standard GAN framework~\citep{goodfellow2014generative}.
-Training the discriminator $D$ ensures that all images generated by the generator $G$ follow the same distribution as real images.
-By conditioning \(G\) on the latent variable \(c\), we can generate images with (\(c=1\)) or without (\(c=0\)) the trigger pattern.
-Consequently, one of the two image series generated, $P(\hat{x}|c=1)$, becomes a subset of the real image distribution.
-This series, $P(\hat{x}|c=1)$, can thus be safely used as the trigger function, guaranteeing its existence within the original image set.
+\textbf{(a) Existence.} A crucial property of clean-image backdoors is that the trigger pattern should resemble variation present in the clean-image distribution.
+We therefore employ a standard GAN framework~\citep{goodfellow2014generative}.
+At the ideal GAN equilibrium, the generated marginal matches the real-data distribution.
+Because each positive-weight conditional component is then absolutely continuous with respect to this marginal, the generated $c=1$ branch does not place probability mass outside the support of the real-data distribution.
+This is a population-level support statement, not a guarantee that each generated image occurs in the finite training set.

-\textbf{(b) Separability.} To ensure separability, we follow the concept of InfoGAN~\citep{chen2016infogan}, which maximizes the mutual information between selected latent variables and the generated data to learn interpretable and disentangled representations.
-The recognition network $Q$ (originating from InfoGAN) is tasked with distinguishing between images generated with $c=1$ and $c=0$ as accurately as possible by introducing an information loss term $L_\text{info}$. $Q$ converges once it can easily determine which series an image belongs to, indicating strong separability.
+\textbf{(b) Separability.} To encourage separability, we follow the concept of InfoGAN~\citep{chen2016infogan}, which maximizes the mutual information between selected latent variables and the generated data to learn interpretable and disentangled representations.
+The recognition network $Q$ (originating from InfoGAN) is tasked with distinguishing between images generated with $c=1$ and $c=0$ as accurately as possible through an information loss term $L_\text{info}$.
+High code-prediction accuracy by $Q$ indicates that the two generated branches are separable for the recognition model.

 \textbf{(c) Irrelevancy.} Another crucial attribute of backdoors is that the trigger should not interfere with the benign task.
 This indicates that the trigger pattern needs to be irrelevant to the patterns utilized for the benign task.
-To ensure this, we use the input image's ground-truth label $y$ as an auxiliary input to both the GAN generator $G$ and discriminator $D$, along with the condition variable $c$, ensuring $c$ is independent of $y$.
-Thus, when $c = 1$ (triggered image), the generated image is unrelated to the input image class, minimizing the trigger's impact on the benign task.
+To encourage this behavior, we sample $c$ independently of the ground-truth label $y$ and provide $y$ as an auxiliary condition to the C-InfoGAN components.
+This design encourages $c$ to capture within-class variation.
+Independence of the sampled variables does not by itself guarantee that the learned trigger is semantically irrelevant, so we evaluate classification consistency and clean accuracy empirically.